The Corgi Siberian Husky mix is a hybrid dog that was first bred during the 1990s.

 Pembroke Welsh Corgis originate from Pembrokeshire in South Wales (United Kingdom).
 They were used to herd sheep and protect them from poachers or predators.
-So they are both a livestock guardian and herding breed.
+So they are both a livestock guardian and herding breeds.

 These dogs may be small but they are very energetic!

 Their small size was selectively bred to keep them safe by ensuring they were below the sheeps’ bone-breaking kicks!

 Corgis were first imported into the United States in the 1930s and have remained popular since.

 Siberian Huskies were first bred over 12,000 years ago by the Chukchi people.
-Unlike the Corgi they were used as a sledding dogs to transport supplies and food.
+Unlike the Corgi they were used as sledding dogs to transport supplies and food.

 Huskies rose to popularity during the early 20th century when sled racing became a popular sport in Canada and Alaska.

 As a result of their increased popularity from sled racing, they became a very popular breed for families.